Italy's leader wins confidence vote but coalition in doubt

-ROME (AP) — Italian Premier Mario Draghi won a confidence vote in the Senate on Thursday but the future of his government was in doubt after the populist 5-Star Movement boycotted the vote, throwing his coalition into crisis.
+ROME (AP) — Italian Premier Mario Draghi won a confidence vote Thursday in the Senate but the future of his pandemic unity government was in doubt after the populist 5-Star Movement boycotted the vote, throwing his coalition into crisis.

-The vote was 172-39, but 5-Stars senators were absent after confirming they would not participate in the vote on a relief bill for soaring energy costs.
+The vote was 172-39 on a relief bill to help Italians facing soaring energy costs, but 5-Stars senators were absent after confirming they wouldn’t participate in the vote.

-Draghi was expected to meet later Thursday with President Sergio Mattarella to decide on the next steps.
+Draghi was expected to meet later Thursday with President Sergio Mattarella to decide on the next steps, including a possible offer to resign.
+Draghi had repeatedly made it clear that the populists were among the coalition partners that signed up to be part of his government last year and that he wouldn’t continue without them.

+Mattarella could accept or reject any resignation by Draghi.
+The president could also ask Draghi to go before Parliament in the coming days to seek a formal vote on the government itself, to see if the ranks of squabbling allies would rally around him.

 People are also reading…